devmartin-9000/devmartin-9000/README.md

 > Having tech skills alone isn't the full recipe.
 > Here are some non-tech skills I value and practice daily:

+Have a project in mind? feel free to reach out, am always excited for a new project.

 - Effective Communication
 - Team Collaboration
 - Problem Solving